udohsolomon/My_python_deliberate_practice/notes.md

 * Its crucial you figure out in advance what you are going to do with your day, week and weekends before they begin.
 Structure hobbies provide good patterns

-* if you want to eliminate the addictive pool of entertainment sites on your time and attention, give your brain and mind a quality alternative.
+* If you want to eliminate the addictive pool of entertainment sites on your time and attention, give your brain and mind a quality alternative.
 Not only will this preserve the ability to resist distraction and concentrate but you might even fulfil other ambitious goals and tasks.

 * Schedule Every Minute of Your Day